 - This budget includes all our expenses in Laos, plus transportation costs to Bangkok (we took the night train).

-Our Laos expenses are divided into four categories
+Laos: daily travel budget divided into four categories

 - Accommodation: 18% of our daily travel budget